sunilkumars7/Film-Rental-Case-Study-Using-SQL/README.md

 ![Database Schema](schema.png)

-The system database consists of the following main tables.
+The film rental database consists of the following main tables.
 Database Tables Overview

 1. **Customer**: Stores information about customers, including their contact details and account status.
 2. **Store**: Represents stores, their locations, and the managers in charge.